 Mykonos has some of the most stunning beaches in Greece!

-As a general rule of thumb, all the Mykonos beaches that have bus connection will be (very!) busy.
+As a general rule, all the Mykonos beaches that have bus connections will be busy in July and August.

 All the very popular Mykonos beaches are on the south part of the island, as they protected from the “Meltemi”, the strong northern winds that blow in July and August:

-Platys Gialos, Agia Anna, Paraga, Paradise, Super Paradise, Ornos, Kalo Livadi, Elia, Agios Stefanos have beach bars, loud music, umbrellas, beach beds, a party atmosphere.
-On most of those beaches, you will also find luxury hotels and both traditional taverns and high-end luxury cuisine.
+- The Popular Mykonos Beaches of Platys Gialos, Agia Anna, Paraga, Paradise, Super Paradise, Ornos, Kalo Livadi, Elia, Agios Stefanos have beach bars, loud music, umbrellas, beach beds, a party atmosphere.
+You will also find luxury hotels and both traditional taverns and high-end luxury cuisine.

 For quieter Mykonos beach choice, you should rent a car or a motorbike, and explore the sandy beaches of:

-Agrari (less developed and nudist-friendly), Panormos-Agios Sostis (my favourite with beloved Kiki’s tavern), Fokos, Ftelia, Mersini, Merchia (no restaurants, no water, some tree shade) and Kapari.
+- Quiet Mykonos Beaches: Agrari (less developed and nudist-friendly), Panormos-Agios Sostis (my favorite with beloved Kiki’s tavern), Fokos, Ftelia, Mersini, Merchia (no restaurants, no water, some tree shade) and Kapari.